Nerconer/pluviograph/README.md

 Components & connection diagram
 -------------------------------

+### Components

-Here's the list of the components used for the rainwater collector equipment:
+List of the components used for the rainwater collector equipment:
 - Arduino Mega
 - High precision scales x2
 - RS-232 to TTL converver x2